tohkm22-del/Stellar-Systems/README.md

 Parallax Continued support will be done in the future, as I average 1-2 fps with my current setup, so it's not feasible right now.

 **SYSTEMS IDEAS**
 - A B-type star hosting many unique planets.
+- A young system with disks of gas and lots of lava.

 **WIP SYSTEMS**
-- Deteea
 - Orrion

 ### INSTALLATION